 Construction underway of first box cut for planned underground mine

-Construction of the box cut is expected take approximately five months, after which development of the first set of twin declines can commence.
-The declines have been designed to intersect the high-grade copper mineralization in the Kansoko Sud area, approximately 150 metres below surface.
-Ivanhoe's drilling program in this area has defined a thick, near-surface zone of high-grade copper mineralization, where a recent drill hole, for which assays were received in April 2014, intercepted 15.7 metres (true width) of 7.04% copper, at a 1.5% total copper cut-off.
+The construction of the box cut for the first access declines to the planned underground mine is progressing well and on schedule to be completed by the end of 2014.
+This will enable commencement of construction of the twin declines designed to intersect the high-grade copper mineralization in the Kansoko Sud area, approximately 150 metres below surface.
+Ivanhoe's drilling program in this area has defined a thick, near-surface zone of high-grade copper mineralization, where a recent drill hole intercepted 15.7 metres (true width) of 7.04% copper, at a 1.5% total copper cut-off.

 Progress on pre-feasibility study, with initial mining planned at Kansoko Sud